MuhammadMuzammilSharif/LocationManager/README.md

-# Location Helper Demo #
+# Location Manager #

 A location helper demo that let you get device current location using fused location provider (i.e. works even in the absence of internet).
 (Fused Location Provider is a Google Play Service Location APIs).

 ## Introduction: ##

 This Demo Application will help you how to get device current location in your application's activity or fragment by added a few lines of code.
-For a working implementation please have a look at sample application _"[**LocationHelperDemo**](https://github.com/MuhammadMuzammilSharif/LocationHelperDemo)"_.
+For a working implementation please have a look at sample application _"[**LocationManager**](https://github.com/MuhammadMuzammilSharif/LocationManager)"_.

 ## Usage: ##